 Shakespeare Questions Answered

-Each one-hour episode explains the legacy of Shakespeare by answering the questions:
+Each one-hour episode illuminates Shakespeare’s legacy by answering the questions:

 - What sparked the creation of each of these works?